ojilles/jilles.net/_posts/2014-05-28-setting-up-an-hadoop-oozie-coordinator-and-workflow.md

 here to some static data set, etc.

-I also set a `customJobName`, just to make sure that other users of the Hadoop cluster know whats going on and can find out more information should my coordinator misbehave.
+I also set a `customJobName`, just to make sure that other users of the Hadoop cluster know what is going on and can find out more information should my coordinator misbehave.
 We are also setting `oozie.use.system.libpath` to `true` as otherwise I could not get the jars we depend on to be found.
 (No idea if what I do there is correct, fire away at the comments please!)